How To Pre-Qualify for Citi® Credit Cards

-A hard pull from a credit card issuer can impact an applicant’s credit score for the worse, albeit typically by less than five points.
-Fortunately, Citi allows potential cardholders to check if they pre-qualify for their card of choice.
-This guide outlines all there is to know about Citi preapproval and how customers can take advantage of it.
+A hard pull from a credit card issuer can impact an your credit score for the worse, albeit typically by less than five points.
+Fortunately, Citi® allows potential cardholders to check whether or not they pre-qualify for their card of choice.
+This guide outlines all there is to know about Citi pre-approval and how you can take advantage of it.

 What Is Citi Preapproval?

 Like numerous other card issuers nowadays, Citi helps potential cardholders learn if they’re eligible to open a new credit card account.
 The best part is that there’s no need for a hard credit check.

 By providing some personal information, you can determine your chances of qualifying and getting the best offer available — within a few minutes.

 Top Citi Cards Customers Can Get Preapproved For